Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views

 \subsection{Uni-Hand Configurations}

-For vision-language features from RGB images and universal text prompt shown in Fig.~\ref{fig:fusion_module}, we extract the outputs of the deepest cross-modality multi-head attention module (X-MHA) in GLIP~\cite{Li_2022_CVPR}, which are further processed by the channel adapter proposed by~\cite{ma2024madiff}.
+For vision-language features from images and universal text prompt shown in Fig.~\ref{fig:fusion_module}, we extract the outputs of the deepest cross-modality multi-head attention module (X-MHA) in GLIP~\cite{Li_2022_CVPR}, which are further processed by the channel adapter proposed by~\cite{ma2024madiff}.
 Besides, in Fig.~\ref{fig:fusion_module}, the channel dimension of all the features before concatenation is set as $1024$, and the counterpart of the target indicators is determined by the number of prediction targets (e.g., 5 if predicting five hand joints).
 To generate 3D global context shown in Fig.~\ref{fig:hand_removal}, we convert input point clouds into voxel grids of dimensions $20\times 20\times 20$ with a resolution of $0.05$\,m.
 Each voxel patch has a size of $27 \times 1024$.
-For both EMF diffusion and HMF diffusion, we set the channel dimension of the latent features to $1024$.
+For both EMF and HMF diffusion, we set the channel dimension of the latent features to $1024$.
 The total number of diffusion steps is set to $1000$, while the EMF diffusion takes only one step to predict EM latents for high efficiency, and the HMF diffusion takes 100 steps to predict future HM latents.
 We adaptively adjust the input and output dimension of the MLPs for encoding and decoding hand trajectories according to the predictive space (2D/3D).
-We only activate the interaction state decoder for our HAT benchmark since only this benchmark has GT hand-object contact/separation state annotations.
 Notably, for hand-ALOHA motion transfer, the camera homography is an identity matrix since the robot base is fixed in our HAT benchmark.
 Besides, we empirically found that the HMF diffusion can generate more stable trajectories for the robot end-effector when increasing the denoising steps to 1000.
-There is a trade-off between inference efficiency and planning accuracy.
-The hybrid pattern of Mamba and Transformer in our devised hybrid Mamba-Transformer module is designed according to the ablation study in Supp.
-Mat., Sec.~D. We train Uni-Hand using AdamW optimizer \cite{kingma2014adam} with a learning rate of 5e-5 for 1K epochs on EgoPAT3D-DT, H2O-PT, and our self-recorded benchmarks, and with a learning rate of 5e-6 for 2K epochs on the HOT3D-Clips dataset.
-We will provide more Uni-Hand setups in our open-source repository.
+There is a trade-off between inference efficiency and planning accuracy. \myblue{The hybrid pattern of Mamba and Transformer in our devised hybrid Mamba-Transformer module is designed according to the ablation study in Supp.
+Mat., Sec.~E.} We train Uni-Hand using AdamW optimizer \cite{kingma2014adam} with a learning rate of 5e-5 for 1K epochs on EgoPAT3D-DT, H2O-PT, Ego4D, and our self-recorded benchmarks, and with a learning rate of 5e-6 for 2K epochs on the HOT3D-Clips dataset.